Originally published February 8, 2026

 By focusing on his work in Soul and his “Social Music” philosophy, these lessons meet National Core Arts Standards in Creating, Responding, and Connecting while fostering student engagement through multimodal learning and interactive play.

 Pick and choose from the activities for a short class starter, full period lesson, or multi-lesson unit.
-Check out the Jon Batiste Music Lesson Plan Guide here.
+For written lesson plans, see the Jon Batiste Music Lesson Plan Guide.

 Jon Batiste is a world-famous singer, songwriter, musician, composer, bandleader, television personality and actor from Louisiana who loves to spread joy through music!